As the icy cover melts away, the Jefferson River, which is fed by springs, wakes up from its slumber.

 The Jefferson drains a huge region of Southwest Montana, so the early season water conditions change quickly with upstream moisture and snow melt.
 Cold water temperatures and fluctuating river flows keep the Montana fish unsettled, making for inconsistent trout fishing throughout the spring.

 With April water temperatures still quite cold, consistent insect activity proves sparse on the Jefferson.
-Yet observant anglers note intermittent midge clustering, small blue-winged olive, and March Brown mayflies present on warmer afternoons.
+Yet observant anglers note intermittent midge hatches, small blue-winged olive, and March Brown mayflies present on warmer afternoons.

-The Jefferson River fishes can fish very well early season using Annelids (Aquatic Worms) and Skwala Stonefly patterns.
+The Jefferson River can fish very well early season nymphing with Annelids (Aquatic Worms) and skwala stonefly patterns.
 Targeting areas with the most oxygenated water like at drop-offs and large seams.
-We like to use a Sparkle worm in either pink or red and a Restless Stone in a Coffee coloration with a 5-5.5ft length of leader.
+We like to use a sparkle worm in either pink or red and a Restless Stone in a coffee and balck coloration with a 5-5.5ft length of leader.

 Standard early season approaches centering on dead drifted nymph rigs and swung streamers prevail on the Jefferson.
 But as the spring’s first 70-degree days arrive, the focus also shifts to drifting midge clusters, emergers, and dry/dropper rigs on current seams next to structure.